mdn/content/files/en-us/web/api/htmlinputelement/showpicker/index.md

 ### showPicker() for a datalist input

-This example shows how to show the picker for a input that specifes a text-based [`<datalist>`](/en-US/docs/Web/HTML/Element/datalist) (the same approach would work for other lists).
+This example shows how to show the picker for a input that specifies a text-based [`<datalist>`](/en-US/docs/Web/HTML/Element/datalist) (the same approach would work for other lists).

 #### HTML